franzejr/vim-files/README.md

   UltiSnip Snippets and [NeoSnippet].
 Currently, I help maintaining Ruby and Elixir snippets.
 * [NeoSnippet] - snippets engine
 * [delimitMate] - auto close of `()`, `[]`, `{}`
-* [vim-powerline] - beatiful and useful status line.
+* [vim-powerline] - beautiful and useful status line.
 It's going to be deprecated in favor of a [new version][new powerline].
 I'm sticking to the old one until that.
 * [scala-vim-support] - scala indentation and syntax highlight
 * [gundo.vim] - fucking awesome way to not loose nothing while undoing things